⛑ Earthquake Safety Information

 After an Earthquake, there are certain things you should NOT do:

-· Do not use your telephone except for a medical or fire emergency.
+• Do not use your telephone except for a medical or fire emergency.
 You could tie up the lines needed for emergency response.
+Text messages use less bandwidth and may be available if phone service is unavailable.

 ➤ Do not panic, stay calm (help will arrive)!

-Note: The above information is also applicable for El Niño and windstorm preparation.
+Note: The above information is also applicable for fires, flooding and rain/windstorm disaster preparation.

 The Manhattan Beach Fire Department has a Community Emergency Response Team (CERT) program that trains residents to protect themselves, their family, friends, neighbors and their neighborhood in a community emergency such as an earthquake, explosion, fire, flood, tsunami, or act of terrorism.
-The training is also valuable for home and work emergencies such as accidents, heart attacks and stroke, as well as automobile collisions.
-As MBFD CERT members, we're prepared to be first responders until city emergency resources arrive and to assist them as needed.☆
+The training (mbCERTa.org) is also valuable for home and work emergencies such as accidents, heart attacks and stroke, and automobile injuries.
+As MBFD CERT members, we're prepared to be first responders until city emergency resources arrive and to assist them. ☆